microsoft/PubSec-Info-Assistant/docs/knownissues.md

 # Known Issues

-Here are some commonly encountered issues when deploying the PS Info Assistant Accelerator.
+Here are some commonly encountered issues when deploying the WWPS Information Assistant accelerator.

-## This subscription cannot create AzureIAServices until you agree to Responsible AI terms for this resource
+## This subscription cannot create AzureAIServices until you agree to Responsible AI terms for this resource

 ```bash
 Error: This subscription cannot create CognitiveServices until you agree to Responsible AI terms for this resource.
 You can agree to Responsible AI terms by creating a resource through the Azure Portal then trying again.
 For more detail go to https://aka.ms/csrainotice"}]